HM Prison La Moye

-HM Prison La Moye is a mixed-use prison in the island of Jersey.
+HM Prison La Moye is a mixed-use prison on the island of Jersey.
 La Moye is currently Jersey's only prison, and is situated within the boundaries of the Vingtaine de la Moye.
 It is operated by the Jersey Prison Service, part of the Department of Home Affairs.

-The prison was opened in the mid-1970s and originally built to house 150 inmates.
+The prison was opened in the mid-1970s, and originally built to house 150 inmates.
 Because La Moye is the island's only jail, it has to provide accommodation for men, women and vulnerable prisoners.
-Unfortunately young offenders wing was closed due to no funding.
+The young offenders wing was closed due to no funding.
 Consequently, there are four distinctive areas of the prison which have been set aside for each category of inmate.

 Facilities

 The prison has an active education programme and all prisoners are encouraged to participate.
 Prisoners are usually assessed to determine their level of education within a short time of arriving at La Moye.
 Inmates can study both academic and vocational qualifications.
 La Moye also has a library which was opened in November 2007.